Huegoxaga/notes/algorithm/cryptography.md

 - To brutal force symmetric encryption half of all possible keys must be attempted
   - One must know what result to expect, so it might not be feasiable for compressed, encoded data
 - Cryptanalysis Attack
-  - Study of circumventing encryption; codebreaking
+  - Study of circumventing encryption; codebreaking: ciphertext only, known plaintext, known chosen plaintext and its output or reverse or known chosen output in both way
   - Relies on the nature of the algorithm
   - Some knowledge of plaintext's characteristics
   - Some sample plaintext-ciphertext pairs